XBLDev/RN_NodeJS_AWS_VideoMerge/README.md

 videos are of different FPS/resolution.
 Video merging with RN but only with videos of same FPS and resolution can be found at: https://github.com/XBLDev/onMyWayBecomingFullStack/tree/master/ReactNativeRelated/ReactNativeNav

-Basic flow and structure of this app, 25/10/2017, 7:43pm:
+Basic flow and structure of this app, 01/12/2017, 2:53pm:
 1. On RN frontend, choose a video the user wants to convert with package: https://www.npmjs.com/package/react-native-image-crop-picker (DONE)
-2. Once a file is chosen, first generate a buffer with react-native-fetch-blob: https://www.npmjs.com/package/react-native-fetch-blob, and once the buffer is created, use AWS SDK for React Native to upload the file to S3 bucket: https://github.com/aws/aws-sdk-js (ONGOING)
+2. Once a file is chosen, first use AWS SDK for React Native(https://github.com/aws/aws-sdk-js) s3.getSignedUrl to get an URL, and RN fetch blob(https://www.npmjs.com/package/react-native-fetch-blob) use this URL and the file path to upload the video to
+S3.
+The idea comes from: https://gist.github.com/tomduncalf/17f57adf5a1343d20b3b3eee11cc7893
 3. Once uploaded the video, in the callback function, use fetch to send POST reqeust to the NodeJS backend, sample code: https://facebook.github.io/react-native/docs/network.html, send the uploaded video's S3 URL as a parameter.
 (DONE)
 4. Create an Ubuntu Server instance on Amazon EC2.
 Because we want to use handbrakejs: https://github.com/75lb/handbrake-js, and handbrakejs only runs on ubuntu/windows.
 Previous failed attempt of trying to run handbrakejs on other types of server is also on my git.(DONE)
 5. Install handbrakejs on Ubuntu server by following the instructions: https://github.com/75lb/handbrake-js (DONE)